thxmike/project/server/README.md

 ## Purpose

-Provides RESTful API CRUD operations for a file management system,
+Provides RESTful API CRUD operations for a file management system.

 ## Prerequisites

 - You are required to install NodeJS version 10 or higher to run this server side component.
 The following web site to install the latest version for your platform or operating system.
 [NodeJS](https://nodejs.org/en/download/)
 - You are required to install MongoDB version 3 or higher to run this server side component.
 The following web site will provide details on how to install the latest version for your platform or operating system.
 [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)

-## RESTful API Setup
+## Dependencies

 Once you have NodeJS installed execute the following command to install all of your dependencies.